DogiDogiDog/technical-test-2/README.md

 # Can't access to Projects
 When you click on a project name, you will have an error screen.
 I can't find the project name (undefined project.name).
 To fix this problem, we have to wait the result of the async method, during this time we let a loader.

+# Can't update User information
+When you add new informations to user and click on update.
+Toast message said that's update.
+But when you comeback to user informations, that's not the case.
+To fix this problem, I change the behavior or the button

+# Can't connect to new user created by UI
+When you create a new user with the UI.
+User is created.
+Then, you logged out and try to log with the new user created.
+You can't log in because User is not know in the console log.
+I found that user and password are set in lower case.
+So this lead to create a "false" account.
+I simply remove this function to not alterate the authentification process.

+# Reduce query and display user name
+When you display a project, the request start to retrieve all projects from the database but you only need one result because project name are unique.
+When you create a user, and list all users, name of users are not displayed.
+I have noticed that model from database and attributes are not correctly set for user (username != name).

+## New feature
+I have noticed too that when you are in another user and click on activity, you have the activity of the first user already settle in the calendar.
+And if you modify this calendar with the new user, that will attribute the work only to the first user.
+To be align with the business, the "new feature" would be to fix this problem to have a fully functionnal app.
+I can't resolve this error because lack of time and skills on React.

+## Feedback about the code / architecture of the project and difficulties
+The code at some point is understable if you master the React framework, and in some file it is completly unreadable.
+The non-typed language doesn't help at all and so the debugging too.

+The code is well structured.
+I clearly have some facility to navigate and understand how responsability is shared.